 We work in Africa and the Caribbean and operate from regional offices as well as our London head office.
 The executive team reports to a distinguished Board of Trustees, comprised of private sector and development experts in renewable energy technology, energy policy, finance and investment.

-The Global Village Energy Partnership (GVEP) was launched was launched at the 2002 World Summit for Sustainable Development in Johannesburg, South Africa.
+The Global Village Energy Partnership (GVEP) was launched at the 2002 World Summit for Sustainable Development in Johannesburg, South Africa.
 It sought to increase access to modern energy services to reduce poverty in developing countries – this remains our objective today.
 In 2006, GVEP evolved from its initial partnership between the World Bank, UNDP and three bi-lateral donors to GVEP International, a UK registered charity.
 Since then our work has helped change the lives of over four million people by giving them access to clean energy.
 Read our Annual Review.

 Watch a short video clip about our work